 CLICK TO WATCH THE VIDEO ANIMATION: PLANT-POLLINATOR SYSTEMS UNDER THREAT

-We strive to support our students and faculty on the frontlines of learning and research; to steward our planet, our community, our campus.
-To do this, the Center for the Study of Complex Systems needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Center for the Study of Complex Systems needs your support.

 The University of Michigan, named after Michigamaa (“Great Water” in Ojibwe), occupies the traditional territory stewarded by the Anishinaabe.
 This land was ceded through the Treaty of Fort Meigs by the Anishinaabeg—the Three Fires People—Ojibwe (Chippewa), Odawa (Ottawa) and Bodewadimi (Potawatomi).
 Through these words their current and ancestral ties to the land and to the University are acknowledged.